ROODAY/One-V-One/README.md

 pip install -r requirements.txt
 ```

-SoundBooth also uses [ffmpeg](http://ffmpeg.org/download.html), so make sure it is installed and available in your system path.
+SoundBooth also requires [ffmpeg](http://ffmpeg.org/download.html), so make sure it is installed and available in your system path.

 Finally, SoundBooth requires the following environment variables to be set: